AlexTabu/find-missing-numbers/README.md

 ## About complexity

-My function is based on a binary search algorithm, which time complexity is O(n log n) where "n" is the length of the input sequence.
+My function is based on a binary search algorithm, which works well for sorted arrays of varying sizes.
+It`s time complexity is O(n log n) where "n" is the length of the input sequence.

 The final checks for missing numbers' positions in the array have constant time complexity, so they don't affect